CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 #### IND.1.M15 Permission Checking and Monitoring (CIA)

 Necessary The basis for this measure is that IND.1.M7 establishment of an authorization management has been implemented correctly.
 In the case of increased protection requirements, the requirements for authorization management are increased as follows.
-The goal is to prevent or at least detect abuse more easily and quickly.
+The goal is to make it easier and faster to prevent or at least identify abuse.

 ** Audit-proof maintenance of an inventory overview and history **